5 Types of Bankruptcies

-Acclaim Entertainment, an originally American video game development company that was founded in 1987 after few years of operations filed for a Chapter 7 case on September 1, 2004 in New York.
+Acclaim Entertainment, an originally American video game development company that was founded in 1987 after a few years of operations filed for a Chapter 7 case on September 1, 2004, in New York.

 Therefore, the company was asked to pay off all their debt that exceeded USD$100 million by liquidating each of its valuable assets and settle the payment for all its creditors.

 Also, have a look at Liquidation ValueLiquidation ValueLiquidation value is the value of assets that remain if the company goes out of business and is no more a going concern.
 Liquidation value is calculated only for tangible assets such as real estate, machinery, equipment, investment etc.

 #2 – Chapter 9 Bankruptcy: Adjustment of Municipality Debts